AlejandroGarcia95/Zumo32u4-Sist-Dist-I/Documentation/documentation.md

 ​​​​Since the message received on the NodeMCU was originally sent from another Zumo robot, we can see that, after performing a little String conversion and some error checking, the function only needs to forward that message to the robot this ESP8285 NodeMCU is connected to.

+​​​​Moving into the *setup* function of the .ino file, we can see the callings of the previous *setup* and *reconnect* functions, aside from some configuration of the PubSubClient library involving the *callback* and MQTT_SERVER constants:

 ```c++
 void setup(void){
   setupLedsDebug();